The-Mech-Squad/the_mech_squad/venv/lib/README.md

 We started by training a simple model with the SATCAT data avaialble to us from Space-Track.org

-How2, our first model, took an input of 6 attributes and tried to predict the decay date of an object based on those values, running them through a linear regression.
+How2, our first model, took an input of 6 attributes and tried to predict the decay date of an object based on those values, running them through a linear regression algorithm.

 This basic algorithm resulted in a prediction that had 43% accuracy.